Urban Forest Management Strategy

 When there is a development planned please keep some areas for parks and old growth.

-by mmshu, over 3 years agoWe need to keep some old growth and plan for more parks. -
+by mmshu, almost 5 years agoWe need to keep some old growth and plan for more parks.We need to keep some old growth and plan for more parks. -

 All of them!

-by Smiling, over 3 years agoI am a tree lover so I love all of them. -
+by Smiling, almost 5 years agoI am a tree lover so I love all of them.I am a tree lover so I love all of them. -

 Country Roads.

-by Reggie, over 3 years agoAlong 32nd, just west of KG Boulevard, there are several small acreage holdings.
+by Reggie, almost 5 years agoAlong 32nd, just west of KG Boulevard, there are several small acreage holdings.
 One, on the south side, features a white rail fence.
 Alongside the fence are several beautiful deciduous trees, I don't know the species, but .... their leaf colours change as the year goes on.
 Right now, the colour is a brighter fresher green than later on in the summer.
 In the fall?
 Deliriously colourful.
 They are my personal favourites.

 One species of which I'd like to see more?
 Arbutus.
 They are native, and unique to the West Coast.
 They have leaves that resemble rhododendrons in shine and...
 Continue reading